Krtyaka/ai-startup-idea-validator/README.md

 The project is structured as two separate applications:

-- **Client** – A React frontend responsible for user interaction, form handling, dashboards, and PDF export.
+- **Client** – A React frontend responsible for user interaction, dashboards, and PDF export.
 - **Server** – An Express backend that handles API requests, integrates with the OpenAI API, and persists data to MongoDB.

 ### High-level Flow